Jordan Lloyd

-Jordan Hailie Lloyd (born November 21, 1986) is an American reality television participant, and the winner of the 11th season of Big Brother.
-Lloyd has also participated in reality shows including The Amazing Race 16, Big Brother 13, and Marriage Boot Camp.
+Jordan Hailie Lloyd (born November 21, 1986) is an American television personality, digital content creator and podcast host.
+She won the 11th season of Big Brother and later appeared on The Amazing Race 16, Big Brother 13 and Marriage Boot Camp.
+With her husband, Jeff Schroeder, she hosts the podcast TogetherMess and creates programming for their YouTube channel, Jeff & Jordan TV.

 Big Brother

 Season 11

 Lloyd was chosen to be a houseguest on the eleventh season of the CBS reality show Big Brother in the summer of 2009.
 As part of the season's high school cliques twist, Lloyd was placed in the popular clique, alongside Braden Bacha and Laura Crosby.

 In the first week, Lloyd formed a close friendship with house outsider Jeff Schroeder, leading to a long-lasting alliance between the pair.
 When her clique member and friend Braden was nominated for eviction, Jordan was instrumental in the attempt to save him, seemingly gathering the votes to evict Chima Simone.
 However, on eviction night, Ronnie Talbot betrayed the alliance, forcing a tie that caused Braden's eviction.
 Jordan was nominated in the following two weeks, but was spared on both occasions as she was considered less of a threat than her fellow nominees Laura and Casey - both members of her initial alliance.

 Things began to turn in Jordan's favor in the fourth week of the show, when during a key Head of Household competition, Jeff struck a deal with Russell Kairouz, guaranteeing safety for himself and Jordan if he allowed Russell to win the competition.
 This allowed Russell to target and evict Ronnie.
 In the same week, Jeff won a public vote, and was secretly awarded the coup d'état – the power to overthrow a Head of Household and change the nominations.
 Jeff opted to use the power during Chima's Head of Household reign the week after Ronnie's Eviction, saving Russell from eviction, and condemning Jessie to the jury.